 In patients with a known history of seizures, common causes of a status epilepticus are changes in anticonvulsant medication or a withdrawal syndrome.
 About 50% of these events occur in patients without any history of epilepsy and are usually related to an underlying condition, such as 1,2:

 - alcohol intoxication or withdrawal

 - pregnancy-related, e.g. eclampsia

 - infections accompanied by fever (the most important cause in children)

 In most instances, unless one of the underlying conditions is visible (e.g. stroke), CT of the brain will be unremarkable.

-The most common changes seen relate to increased T2 signal (best seen on FLAIR) with some swelling.
+The most common changes seen relate to an increased T2 signal (best seen on FLAIR) with some swelling.
 These regions may demonstrate corresponding diffusion abnormalities, with increased DWI signal and in some instances reduced ADC values 3.